Q & A (Marine Refrigeration)

 The AW480 operates as an air cooled only unit until the condenser reaches *43C when the micro water pump is switched on to circulate fresh water via separate food grade tubing in the condenser fins thus avoiding electrical erosion (Electrolysis) and fouling issues (*Off again at 38C for optimum condensing at 38C to 43C)

 The AW480 can operate as air only; water only or as recommended automatically from both air and water cooling.
+Fresh water is nor consumed or harmed.

 Q: What is a ‘Soft Start’ compressor?